jeremy9959/Mathematics-for-Machine-Learning/chapters/07-neural-networks.md

 #### Linear Regression as a Neural Network

-A simple linear regression problem takes an $N$-dimensional input vector $x$ (which we write as a $1\times N$ row vector) and produces an $M$ dimensional output vector $y$ (which we write as a $1\times M$ row vector) by multiplying by a weight matrix $W$ so that $y=xW$.
+A simple linear regression problem takes an $N$-dimensional input vector $x$ (which we write as a $1\times N$ row vector) and produces an $M$-dimensional output vector $y$ (which we write as a $1\times M$ row vector) by multiplying by a weight matrix $W$ so that $y=xW$.

-This is a neural network with no activation functions, just a single layer with weight matrix $W$ and output function the identity.
+This is a neural network with no activation function, just a single layer with weight matrix $W$ and the identity as the output function.

 ![Linear Regression as a Neural Network](img/linear_regression_network.png){#fig-linear-regression-network}

-Essentially this shows matrix multiplication as a very simple neural network with one layer and trivial activation and output functions.

 #### Logistic Regression as a Neural Network

-Although linear regression can be represented as a trivial neural network, logistic regression is a better first example.
-Let's consider the problem of multi-class logistic regression, where the input vector is an $N$-dimensional row vector $x$ and the output is a probability distribution over $M$ classes, represented as an $M$-dimensional row vector $y$ with non-negative entries summing to one.
+While linear regression can be represented as a trivial neural network, logistic regression is a more interesting example.
+Consider the problem of multi-class logistic regression, where the input vector is an $N$-dimensional row vector $x$ and the output is a probability distribution over $M$ classes, represented as an $M$-dimensional row vector $y$ with non-negative entries summing to one.

-From our earlier work, we know that this model relies on an $N\times M$ weight matrix, and the output of the logistic model is $F(x) = S(xW)$ where $S$ is the \emph{softmax} function defined by
+From our earlier work, we know that this model relies on an $N\times M$ weight matrix, and the output of the logistic model is $F(x) = S(xW)$, where $S$ is the softmax function defined by
 $$
 S(z)_{i} = \frac{e^{z_{i}}}{\sum_{j=1}^{M} e^{z_{j}}}.
 $$